binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 803 2 Excited Utterance

-An **excited utterance** is an exception to the rule against hearsay, regardless of whether the declarant is available as a witness.
+An **excited utterance** is an exception to the rule against hearsay whether the declarant is available as a witness or not.
 An excited utterance is a statement responsive to a startling event, made before the declarant had time to contrive or misrepresent, while under stress of excitement caused by the startling event, and about the startling event.
-Excited utterances are reliable because excitement doesn't allow declarant to think much about what they say. **Rule 803(2)**.
+Excited utterances are reliable because excitement doesn't allow declarant to think much about what they say.

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)